Beck Weathers – An escape from Everest

 Location: Tibet and Nepal border, Himalayas

-Beck Weathers was a pathologist from Texas, just a normal guy who wanted to test out his adventurous side by attempting to climb the highest mountain on earth.
-In May of 1996 he joined an expedition to the summit of Mount Everest, led by a guide named Rob Hall from an adventure holidays company.
+Beck Weathers was a pathologist from Texas, just a normal guy who wanted to test out his adventurous side by attempting to climb the highest mountain on Earth.
+In May of 1996, he joined an expedition to the summit of Mount Everest, led by a guide named Rob Hall from an adventure holidays company.

 The initial climb went well for the most part, but when the group got closer to the summit Beck lost his vision due to the effects of high altitude and overexposure to ultraviolet light.
-Normally altitude blindness isn’t that common amongst most people, but Beck had recently had radial keratotomy surgery, a procedure to correct his extreme short sightedness and this left him especially sensitive to the conditions on the mountain.
+Normally altitude blindness isn’t that common amongst most people, but Beck had recently had radial keratotomy surgery, a procedure to correct his extreme short-sightedness and this left him especially sensitive to the conditions on the mountain.

 Beck was already at camp 5 by the time he was almost completely blind, which was located 27,000 ft up, only 2000 ft away from the summit.
-Hall wanted him to remain at camp 5 with the rest of the group and the other guide while he took another member of the group to the summit, and then they would all come down together on his return.
+Hall wanted him to remain at Camp 5 with the rest of the group and the other guide while he took another member of the group to the summit, and then they would all come down together on his return.

 Rob Hall and the other client died up the mountain, and since they were the only 2 who went to the top, no one knows what happened.
-After waiting for longer than it would have taken them to return, the other guide took Hall and the 10 other members back towards the next base camp.
+After waiting for longer than it would have taken them to return, the other guide took Hall and the 10 other members back toward the next base camp.
 Beck was tied to a rope connecting him with the guide, a man named Michael Groom who was essentially his eyes, as he was still almost completely blind at this point.

 While descending back down to camp 4, a blizzard hit the mountain and the group became disorientated and were unable to find the next base camp.
 The storm lasted for several hours and by the time it had ended, Beck and 4 other members of the group were left so weakened that the guide thought he had no choice but to press on with the more able ones and try to find help, leaving Beck and the 4 others stranded in the open.